What is federal income tax?

 A number of deductions and credits are available and each has its own eligibility requirement.

 Education credits — Qualifying filers may be able to claim the American opportunity tax credit or the lifetime learning credit.
-The AOTC could be worth up to $2,500 and LLC could each be worth up to $2,000, but you can’t claim both for the same student in the same tax year, and you must meet qualifications in order to claim either.
+The AOTC could be worth up to $2,500 and LLC could be worth up to $2,000.
+But you can’t claim both for the same student in the same tax year, and you must meet qualifications in order to claim either.

 Medical and dental expenses — Another itemized deduction, if you had qualifying medical or dental expenses amounting to more than a certain percentage of your AGI, you may be able to take this deduction.